Author Archives: Scott

 Eurofest Maggie Valley with Growing Comms Exhibit

-A few weeks ago, I shared an update which shared recent amateur radio activity as well as my plan to attend more car shows with my communications exhibit.
-Eurofest at Maggie Valley, NC was easily the largest VW show on … Continue reading
+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
+A few weeks ago, I shared an update which shared recent amateur radio activity as well as my plan to attend more car shows … Continue reading

 Ham Radio Updates

+I now have a dedicated ham radio website, KE4WMF.com.
+See this article and more, starting HERE.
 I’ve been neglectful, but busy.
 I’ve enjoyed making YouTube videos and publishing every week.
-However, spending so much time making videos meant that the writing on my website had fallen behind; plus, the more time I spend creating, the less … Continue reading
+However, spending so much time making videos meant that the … Continue reading

 Volkswagen Show Catch-Up!